ghazanhaider/AT91SAMA5D21/README.md

 # AT91SAMA5D21 Gaming Board

-These are config files and steps to run buildroot/Linux on my custom SAMA5D27C board.
+These are config files and steps to run buildroot/Linux on my custom SAMA5D21C board.
 What works for me:
 - A DDR3L memory chip that is run at DLL-off specs (124MHz bus speed) and 166MHz bus
 - HDLCD with backlight (LCDPWM work in progress)
 - USB Gadget with ACM+ECM (I can connect to console AND get Internet through my desktop)
 - NAND + PMECC ECC and UBI/UBIFS without errors
 - JTAG OR SWD + Vcom UART through the MIPI connector (requires J-Link with VCom)
+- Linux works at 5.15.166/6.1.109/6.10.4-6.10.9 tested
+  - Linux kernel 4.19.321 works after re-enabling NAND and LCD drivers and dtb rebuild.
+LCD still doesnt work, maybe devicetree changed
-- Latest Linux kernel, latest buildroot
+  - Linux kerne 3.19.85
 - Passes memtester/fio/dmatest benchmarks on multiple boards

 Whats broken:
-- LCD has Blue and Red swapped
-- UARTs are not electrically isolated, sam-ba writes sometime fails with UARTS connected to FTDI host
+- SAM-BA write to NAND fails occasionally unless board is isolated from surfaces.
+NAND has no failures through stress tests in Linux etc so it might be how the IO is driven in SAM-BA.
+Bootstrap, UBOOT and Linux all drive Io at medium IO strength without issues

 ## Individual config files
 br_config                           : Buildroot .config file
 linux_config                        : The Linux kernel .config file.
-Last tested under 6.10.5 linux-linux4microchip-2024.04.patch : Patch that forces JEDEC mode1 speeds for my NAND chip.
-Last tested 6.10.5 uboot_config                        : UBoot config uboot.dts                           : The embedded dts for UBoot for my board.
-It should eventually be merged with Linux's dts at91bootstrap3_config               : AT91Bootstrap .config file that works with the patch below applied at91bootstrap3-v4.0.9.patch         : This patch enables our DDR3L RAM chip and extra bus speed options ghazan-sama5d27.dts                 : Devicetree that works for my board bluetooth-dbus.conf                 : This DBus config file enables Bluetooth for my ASUS BT 400 USB dongle gadget.sh                           : The old USB gadget script, I no longer use it rcS                                 : My init script that goes into /etc/init.d/
+Last tested under 6.10.5-6.10.8 linux-linux4microchip-2024.04.patch : Patch that forces JEDEC mode1 speeds for my NAND chip.
+Last tested 6.10.5-6.10.8 uboot_config                        : UBoot config uboot.dts                           : The embedded dts for UBoot for my board.
+It should eventually be merged with Linux's dts at91bootstrap3_config               : AT91Bootstrap .config file that works with the patch below applied at91patch         		    : This patch dir enables our DDR3L RAM chip and extra bus speed options ghazan-sama5d21.dts                 : Devicetree that works for my board bluetooth-dbus.conf                 : This DBus config file enables Bluetooth for my ASUS BT 400 USB dongle gadget.sh                           : The old USB gadget script, I no longer use it fs_overlay                          : Overlaid after filesystem is built.
+Includes /etc/init.d/ files, inittab, extra bins

 ## Steps to build